-While complaints over power problems are common in South Africa, it is often thought that nothing can be done in terms of compensation when it comes to losses suffered from Eskom induced blackouts.
+While complaints over power problems are common in South Africa, it’s generally understood that nothing can be done, nor can compensation be sought.

-Following a recent outage, Allison MacDonald experienced further problems when a local substation blew up resulting in her not having power for almost 36 hours.
-Because of this, the food in her fridge started to defrost and rot, leaving her with nothing to eat.
+Allison MacDonald experienced damages when a local substation blew up, resulting in a power outage for almost 36 hours.
+The food in her fridge started to defrost and rot, leaving her with an inedible mess.

-“I put my claim in [on Thursday 23 April] for ‘loss of fridge/freezer contents’ and will receive full settlement by the weekend.
-In the region of R 3000 with no excess,” said MacDonald.
+“I put my claim in on a Thursday for ‘loss of fridge/freezer contents’ and received full settlement in the region of R3,000, with no excess, by the weekend,” says MacDonald.

-“[For the] first time, about five years ago, I was with Outsurance.
+“The first time, about five years prior, I was with OUTsurance*.
 My cover was R3,000.
-When I put in the claim, I first had to pay them R1 500 excess, and then they gave me R1 500 food gift vouchers.
-Which means, in essence, I got zip, zero and nothing for my loss,” claims MacDonald.
+When I put in the claim, I first had to pay R1,500 excess, and then they gave me R1,500 in food gift vouchers.
+In essence, I got zip, zero and nothing for my loss,” says MacDonald.

-For the second claim, MacDonald had moved insurers to Alexander Forbes and put in a claim for R3000, which was paid into her account, with no excess.
-This time she made a claim because of a lighting strike.
+For the second claim, at the same amount, MacDonald had moved to Alexander Forbes.
+This was paid into her account, with zero excess.
+This claim had related to a lightning strike.

-“Always best to go with the high end service providers,” said MacDonald.
+“It’s always best to go with the high-end service providers,” she says.

 However, cautions Gari Dombo, managing director of Alexander Forbes Insurance, claiming for general power outage damage is not so simple.

 Alternative power options

-The question remains however, whether insurers will continue to pay out in the event that damages occur as a result of Eskom’s outages, or whether they will close any such loopholes in their policies.
+The question remains, however, whether insurers will continue to pay out in the event that damages occur as a result of Eskom’s outages, or whether they will close any such loopholes in their policies.

 Certain caveats already exist.
-Alexander Forbes, for example, pays for surge damage if the cover option chosen includes full accidental damage.
-The damage must also be visible component damage and not just that a component has stopped working.
+Alexander Forbes, for example, would pay for surge damage if the cover option chosen included full accidental damage.
+The damage would also have to be visible and not just a case of a component having stopped working.

-Criminals are taking advantage of the blackouts too by targeting homes experiencing load shedding.

-However, insurers know that this happens and are informing clients to take extra precaution.
+Criminals are taking advantage of the blackouts too by targeting homes during load shedding periods.
+Insurers are warning clients to take extra precautions accordingly.

-Dombo recommends the use of battery backups which will support the alarm system for between six to twelve hours.
-The battery recharges automatically once the electricity resumes.
+Dombo recommends the use of battery backups which will support an alarm system for six to 12 hours.
+The battery recharges automatically once electricity supply resumes.

-Dombo cautions that while some insurers will be sympathetic to alarm failure during a power outage you, as the customer, will have to demonstrate that all reasonable steps were taken to make sure your alarm is in working order for other insurers who are more stringent in their policy wording.
+Dombo cautions that, while some insurers will be sympathetic to alarm failure during a power outage, you, as the customer, may have to demonstrate that all reasonable steps were taken to make sure your alarm was in working order.

-Dombo added that South Africans are in it for the long haul when it comes to power cuts and that consumers should look at alternative power options for when there is load shedding in order to keep the lights on.
+Dombo adds that South Africans “are in it for the long haul” when it comes to power cuts, and that consumers should look at alternative power options in order to keep the lights on.

 “These may include items such as invertors, which allow for an uninterrupted supply of power for six to eight hours.
-While generators successfully ensure geysers and fridges remain on, they are costly and noisy to run and distribute hazardous fumes,” said Dombo.
+While generators successfully ensure geysers and fridges remain on, they are costly and noisy to run, and distribute hazardous fumes,” says Dombo.

-Dombo added that green alternatives such as wind turbines, solar geysers and solar electricity are off grid options which should be considered so that consumers are not caught off guard when the power goes off.
+He adds that green alternatives such as wind turbines, solar geysers and solar electricity are off-grid options that should be considered so that consumers are not caught off guard when the power goes off.

 The cost of alternatives

-But if you purchase a generator your problems may not end there as they are now being stolen out of gardens and solar panels are being stolen off rooftops.
-Again insurers appear to be distancing themselves in their policy wording.
+If you opt instead for a generator your problems may not end there as these can be stolen out of gardens.
+Similarly, solar panels can be stolen from rooftops.
+Again, insurers appear to be distancing themselves in their policy wording.

-“It is essential that homeowners check their sum insured is sufficient to cover the replacement of the building along with any new fixtures and fittings,” says Mandy Barrett of insurance brokerage and risk advisors, Aon South Africa.
+“It is essential that homeowners check that their sum insured is sufficient to cover the replacement of the building along with any new fixtures and fittings,” says Barrett.

-What’s more, you can’t simply install these energy saving items yourself or get any person to help you.
+What’s more, you can’t simply install these energy-saving items yourself or have a general handyman help you.
 The work needs to be done by a certified professional, especially for insurance purposes.

 “You may unwittingly open yourself up to insurance problems that could arise out of using dubious electrical contractors if you don’t know what to look for.
-If there is an instance where corners are cut or an alternative energy solution is incorrectly wired into your home, you may run the risk of a loss occurring, perhaps even a major one,” warns Barrett.
+If there is an instance where corners are cut or an alternative energy solution is incorrectly wired into your home, you may run the risk of a loss occurring, perhaps even a major one.”